Dauntless (video game): Development and release

-Phoenix Labs was formed by former Riot Games developers Jesse Houston, Sean Bender, and Robin Mayne, and as of January 2017 includes 40 developers formerly from BioWare, Blizzard Entertainment, and Capcom.
+Phoenix Labs was formed by former Riot Games developers Jesse Houston, Sean Bender, and Robin Mayne.
+In January 2017, Phoenix Labs employed 40 developers formerly from BioWare, Blizzard Entertainment, and Capcom.
 While a small studio compared to the AAA studios they left, Houston said that they are positioned in a way to offer "a new, unique approach to crafting AAA experiences".

-Dauntless was heavily inspired, as well as frequently compared to, Capcom's Monster Hunter series, which can see hundreds of hours put into a game by a player; the developers themselves have over a collective 6000 hours in various Monster Hunter titles.
+Dauntless was heavily inspired by, as well as frequently compared to, Capcom's Monster Hunter series.
+The developers themselves have a combined playtime of over 6000 hours in various Monster Hunter titles.
 Dauntless was also influenced by Dark Souls and World of Warcraft.
 Houston credits Dark Souls specifically for helping to prove out that there is a market for "hardcore action games" focused on player versus environment encounters, which allowed them to take a safe risk on their approach to Dauntless.
-The game is intended to be played cooperatively as they see it as a social experience, and intend to add social/multiplayer interactions that are persistent in games like World of Warcraft and Destiny to differentiate Dauntless from the Monster Hunter games.
-Houston said that they plan to make extremely difficult quests within the game, so that while most players will be able to reach a principle endgame state, only a few will be skilled enough to take on these quests, similar to some quests in World of Warcraft.
-The game's look and feel was inspired by the animated film Tangled and other Disney films, avoiding hyper-realism so that the game's graphics will age well.
+The game is intended to be played cooperatively as they see it as a social experience.
+Houston said that they had planned to make extremely difficult quests within the game, so that while most players will be able to reach a principle endgame state, only a few will be skilled enough to take on these harder quests.
+The game's graphics were inspired by the animated film Tangled and other Disney films and designed to avoid hyper-realism so that the game's graphics would age well.

 Since its announcement, the game has garnered a great deal of interest from players, prompting Phoenix Labs to be much more transparent about the development plans for the game and interact with their fans to help guide development.
-They also plan to move the closed alpha sooner by a few months to get more early feedback.
+They also planned to move the closed alpha sooner by a few months to get more early feedback.
 They later announced plans to start the alpha testing in April 2017.